sleeptoken/zettelkasten/Remote Thought/Tracing with Frida.md

 ### Replace function arguments / return values returned by functions

 - This can be used to bypass security controls such as license checks
-- even change different modes of the application, for example, into a developer mode Instead of a production mode.
+- even change different modes of the application, for example, into a developer mode Insttead of a production mode.
 - We can also often use it to bypass functionality such as SSL pinning.

 Interceptor does not really work with Java code, and so we basically have to build our own interceptor